Kac-Moody symmetric spaces: Introduction

 To push the analogy with the Riemannian case even further, recall that every automorphism of a Riemannian symmetric space is uniquely determined by its action on the geometric boundary, i.e., the spherical building at infinity.
 In the Kac--Moody setting a similar statement is true: The automorphism is uniquely determined by its action on the causal boundary, i.e., the twin building at infinity.

-\begin{theorem}[Causal boundary rigidity; cf.\ Corollary~\ref{theend}] Every automorphism of $\overline{\XXX}_G$ is uniquely determined by the induced simplicial automorphism of the causal boundary.
-Every automorphism in ${\rm Aut}^+(\overline{\XXX})$ is uniquely determined by the induced simplicial automorphism of the future (or past) boundary. \end{theorem}
+\begin{theorem}[Causal boundary rigidity; cf.\ Corollary~\ref{theend}] Every automorphism of $\ol{\XXX}_G$ is uniquely determined by the induced combinatorial automorphism of the causal boundary.
+Every automorphism in $\Aut^+(\ol{\XXX}_G)$ is uniquely determined by the induced combinatorial automorphism of the future (or past) boundary. \end{theorem}